systemsecologygroup/Calcisphere/README.md

 In our model we assume that, in order to establish calcium homeostasis, the active ion transport equals passive calcium entry through the channels.
 The channels are simulated with a constant permeability that depends on the concentration gradient over the plasma membrane.
-Since intracellular calcium concentrations are usually in the micromolar range but extracellular calcium is around 10mM in the ocean, this gradient is driving the calcium influx.
+Since intracellular calcium concentrations are usually very low (in the micromolar range) and extracellular calcium (i.e. in seawater) is around 10 mM, the resulting gradient drives calcium into the cell.

-Ca_out=10.0 # mM; extracellular calcium concentration in the ocean 10 mM=10e-3 mol L-1
+Ca_out = 10.0   # mM; extracellular (seawater) calcium concentration 10 mM=10e-3 mol L-1

-Ca_in=0.10e-3 # mM; intracellular calcium concentration
+Ca_in = 0.10e-3 # mM; intracellular calcium concentration

-The ion flux for one calcium channel is 1pA, which corresponds to 3.0e6 divalent ions per second (Tsien 1983).
+The ion flux for one calcium channel is 1 pA, which corresponds to 3.0e6 divalent ions per second (Tsien, 1983).

-i=3.0e6 # Ca2+ s-1 channel-1
+i = 3.0e6       # Ca2+ s-1 channel-1

-The density of calcium channels on the cell surface then determines the maximal flux of calcium ions entering the cytoplasm.
+The density of calcium channels on the cell surface  determines the maximal flux of calcium ions entering the cytoplasm.
 It is generally believed that for coccolithophores to calcify, the calcium flux needs to be very high.
 However, the density of calcium channels on the plasma membrane is not known for calcifying nannoplankton.
-We therefore use the highest known density of calcium channels on snail axons (Tsien 1983) as a potential example to relate the observed calcium flux required for coccolithophore calcification to a possible calcium influx as observed in the animal kingdom.
+We therefore use the highest known density of calcium channels on snail axons (Tsien, 1983) as a potential example to relate the observed calcium flux required for coccolithophore calcification to a possible calcium influx as observed in the animal kingdom.

 #channel density up to 30-60 per mum-2 in snail axons (Tsien 1983)